The Age of Yore

 Increasing contact with the Asian mainland soon led to the ancient Japanese learning new methods of farming and metallurgy.
 This eventually dawned the next historical era, the Yayoi Period (弥生時代).
 Compared to the hunter-gathering Jōmon Period, the Yayoi Period is distinguished by new methods of pottery and intensive rice cultivation.
 Of note, the Yayoi period got its name from an archaeological site near Tokyo, and flourished from Southern Kyushu to Northern Honshu.
 Historians considered it Japan’s Iron Age era

 Toukiden Kiwami Travel Itinerary 6: The Age of Yore

 The Age of Yore is the last battleground to become accessible in Toukiden Kiwami, and could be a wee bit depressing at first sight.
 Desert-like and rugged, it’s filled with caverns in which higher level onis lurk.
 As the game describes it, much of the battleground feels as if it would soon sink into the sweeping sands.

 That doesn’t mean there’s nothing to enjoy, video game travellers!
 Archaeology enthusiasts would be delighted by the many examples of Japanese prehistorical architecture found here.
 To add to the ambience, immense dogū statues loom beside these settlement, and off the cliffs is the site of a massive burial complex.
 While this battleground might not be the most relaxing to stroll in, it is certainly one of the most educational.
 There is plenty to appreciate and learn from.
 Plenty of atmospheric photo spots too.

 For a final time, your humble guide, me …

 Toukiden Kiwami: The Age of Yore

-And that concludes our tour of historical Japan!
+And that concludes our video game tourist tour of historical Japan!
 Once again, if you enjoyed this series, please consider getting a copy of Toukiden Kiwami!

 Better still, have a holiday in Japan!
 Nothing beats seeing the actual sites, and imagining yourself battling onis within them.